Memorial Hall Museum, Deerfield MA

 We look forward to seeing you at MEMORIAL HALL MUSEUM this coming season!

-MHM will open weekends in May, and then Tuesday – Sunday, 11 am – 4: 30 pm, June 2 – October 31, 2026.
-Learn more about the museum HERE.
+MHM is open weekends in May, and then Tuesday–Sunday, 11 am–4:30 pm, June 2–October 31, 2026.

 SAVE THE DATE